Frequently Asked Questions

 The multiple lecture venues refer to all the LTs which have been booked for the quiz.

-The respective Course Coordinators will provide further details on the quiz timing as well as the allocated venue once the semester starts.
+The CC0006 Course Coordinators will provide further details on the quiz timing as well as the allocated venue once the semester starts.

 You will be required to take the in-person quiz on week 12.
 However, should you have a valid reason (e.g., approved short leave, MC or hospitalisation leave) to miss the quiz on week 12, a make-up quiz will be held on week 13.
-Ensure that you submit documentary proof to your school to apply for and obtain approval for leave of absence to cover your absence.
+Ensure that you submit documentary proof to your school to apply for and obtain an approved Leave of Absence (LOA) to cover your absence.
 No further make-up quizzes will be conducted should you miss the make-up on week 13.
 Any absence from the make-up quiz must also be covered by a valid approved LOA.

 Who do I approach if I have course related queries?